 The Trailblazer coach is an innovative out-of-the-box thinker who inspires others to follow and has made a difference in their sport or for their athletes.
 Whether coaching a community rep team or top performing provincial athletes, the coach who pushes the envelope, invents new approaches to old challenges and breaks through barriers should be nominated for this award.

-The “Aboriginal Impact” Award recognizes a coach who has made a significant impact by advancing the Aboriginal Sport system/community in Ontario.
-Over a sustained period of time they have demonstrated the value of physical, emotional and mental well-being of Aboriginal peoples of Ontario through physical activity and sport.
-Examples in this category include success in reaching out to and actively welcoming Aboriginal athletes to an existing team or sport program, introducing a new sport program to an Aboriginal community, or a coach who advocates for Aboriginal cultural and traditional practices in their coaching.
+The “Aboriginal Impact” Award recognizes a coach who has made a significant impact by advancing the Indigenous Sport system/community in Ontario.
+Over a sustained period of time they have demonstrated the value of physical, emotional and mental well-being of Indigenous peoples of Ontario through physical activity and sport.
+Examples in this category include success in reaching out to and actively welcoming Indigenous athletes to an existing team or sport program, introducing a new sport program to an Indigenous community, or a coach who advocates for Indigenous cultural and traditional practices in their coaching.

 Andy Higgins Lifetime Achievement Award